Circa 2001. Left to right: Trent, Erik, Seth, Bret.

 I was fortunate to grow up in Beaumont, Texas with a family and friends who enjoyed the outdoors.
 My grandfather was a ravenous hunter and my dad, the consummate waterman.
 I started fly fishing at the age of five, chasing bluegill and bass.
 By the time I hit high school he was consumed by all things hunting and fishing.
 Frequent backpacking trips to the West ignited a passion for mountain country and in 1999 I decided to attend the University of Wyoming to pursue a degree in Wildlife and Fisheries Biology/Management.
 I immediately fell in love with all things Wyoming and after a few short weeks, knew this was home.
 Wanting to put my passion to work, in the summer of 2001 I started guiding for the North Platte Lodge, under the tutelage of the “original crew”.
 I graduated with my Bachelor’s in 2004, being told it was nothing short of a miracle, considering how much time I had spent fishing and hunting.
 After graduating, full-time guiding seemed like the thing to do.
 It was after a few years of guiding, I started dating Katherine and then convinced her to move to Wyoming.
 It was literally the day after arriving home from our honeymoon that Erik told us, “Bret’s gonna sell the lodge”.
 Looking back I’m not sure how we pulled it off.
 But I’m proud to say that we did it all on our own (financially) and in the early years did everything to make it all work!

-The principles we adhere to are constantly evolving with the progression of the latest Grey Reef angling techniques.
+The principles we adhere to are constantly reinforced with the progression of the latest Grey Reef angling techniques and fads.
 From the beginning, targeting trout on or their Redds, or spawning beds, was never an option.
 Early in our existence we realized that pinching all barbs was going to be the very best practice to preserve the integrity of this incredible fishery.
 With barb pinching came sizing down tippet to limit over-pressuring the fish which leads to disfiguring them.
 Nobody wants to catch a maimed fish.
 From there we developed protocols to make sure we were spreading out and not overstaying our welcome i.e. overfishing small sections of the river.
 The arrival of the Alaska pegged-bead rigs aka snagging rigs, has probably been the most disturbing and abusive development at Grey Reef and Miracle Mile.
 Under no circumstances were our high-functioning guide staff going to discredit their skillset to snagging trout.
 This entry-level ideology steps over the line of fair chase and decency.
 Providing an authentic fly fishing experience, taking care of the fish and the fisheries and honoring best guiding practices are traits that have kept us in harmony with the North Platte River for a very long time.

 Clients or Guests?
 There was a time when we used the term “client” to describe our customers.
 We vetoed that term about the time we all resolved to pinch barbs over 2 decades ago.
 It is ego driven and disingenuous.
 “Client” is a term that indicates that, in the fly fishing world, the guide or outfitter using it must be regarded as a trained professional regardless of their skill, approach or level of experience.
 We realized that our approach must speak for itself and we are confident that nearly 150 years of combined Grey Reef and Miracle Mile fly fishing guide experience proves that.
 You are the ultimate judge and our endorsements start and stop with our guests.
 So please be our guest!
 We’d love to show you around Central Wyoming.